 How Is Alimony Calculated in a Florida Divorce?

-According to Florida divorce laws, spousal support payments are calculated based on the requesting party’s need and the other party’s ability to pay.
+Spousal support payments are calculated based on the requesting party’s need and the other party’s ability to pay according to Florida law.
 There is no mathematical formula for calculating alimony.
 The burden is on the party requesting alimony to establish their need and the other party’s ability to pay.
 Although there is no set formula or rule for calculating alimony in Florida, the American Association of Matrimonial Lawyers provides a guideline that takes 30% of the payer’s gross annual income minus 20% of the payee’s gross annual income to estimate alimony.

 Alimony is determined based on the length of a couple’s marriage and their respective financial and personal requirements.
 In some instances, the court determines that an alimony order for one spouse in a marriage is unnecessary.